cryten01/CppBasics/ReadMe.md

 - `src/01_General` contains concepts that are similar to C#
 - `src/02_Specfic` contains concepts that are specific to C++
 - `src/03_DataStructures` contains popular data structures
 - `src/04_Algorithms` contains popular algorithms that use those data structures
+- `src/05_Bonus` contains solved problems from leetcode.com.

 - `testing` contains unit tests for different algorithms and datastructures in order to ensure validity